alexpetlyakov/personal_blog_website/README.md

 # Personal Blog Website

 ## About the project
-This is a simple blog website made as a submission for Project 1 of Udacity's Front end Developer Nanodegree.
+This is a simple blog website made as a simple exercise in html and css.

 ## License
 Not for commercial use.